 Computer Science is an exciting subject, often entirely new to pupils, and involves understanding electronic logic gates, calculations in binary and hexadecimal, as well as understanding databases and networks.

-Computer Science is an optional GCSE subjects that includes the teaching of:
+Computer Science is an optional GCSE subject that includes the teaching of:

 - Programming in Python – Pupils use an interactive development environment to learn to program in Python, a scripting language.